jostrm/azure-rai-hax/instructions/scenarios/scenario-2-genai-evaluation.md

 4. Repeat step 2-3 but this time build another index called e.g. "customer-index" using CUSTOMER DATA.
 An example question to test the RAG works is "What did John Smith buy?", but feel free to explore other questions by looking at Customer data files.

 # Task 3:Test manual evaluation feature
 Go to the **Playground tab and make sure you have product-data selected in "Add your data".
 Then click on **Evaluation** button.
 Here you can performn manual evaluation of your application.
 Input some input/expected reponse value and run to see the model reponse in the output.
-You could also use a jsonl file to import test data.
+You could also use a jsonl file to import test data (**manual test file** in the folder).
 A human evaluator could give thumbup/thumdown to check how well the RAG feature works.The result could be exportet for furthur analysis.

 # Task 3:Create a prompt flow for product-index only
 Go to the **Playground** tab and make sure you have product-data selected in "Add your data".
 Then click on **Prompt flow** button.
 It will automatically create a prompt flow object for you.